Slow Cooker Beef Stew

 Instructions

-- Make your beef stock by dissolving 2 stock cubes in boiling water.
-If you are using homemade or store bought bone broth then it does not need to be heated in advance and can be poured straight in to the slow cooker, once all of the solid ingredients have been added.
+• If you are using homemade or store bought bone broth or stock then it can be poured straight in to the slow cooker, once the other solid ingredients have been added.

-- Add the stock or bone broth to the slow cooker with the rest of the ingredients.
-You may need to add some extra water to ensure that all of the solid ingredients are pretty much submerged.
+• Add the stock or bone broth to the slow cooker with the rest of the ingredients.
+You may want to add some extra water to ensure that all of the solid ingredients are submerged.

 Notes